Postoperative Instructions: Biopsy

 Color changes in the biopsy site are normal and can range from dark black to white.
 A follow-up appointment around 2 weeks after your biopsy is necessary to review your biopsy report and check on your healing.

-It is our desire that your recovery is as smooth and pleasant as possible.
+We want your recovery to be as smooth and pleasant as possible.
 Following these instructions will assist you, but if you have questions about your progress, please call our office.